*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 What to pack in March

 Barcelona is a pickpocket city.
-But do not fret, it is generally safe.
+But do not fret; it is generally safe.
 I travel all over Barcelona with my kids, and I learned how to deter pickpockets without worrying.
 Read more about how to avoid pickpockets in Barcelona.
-Here is a quick list about what to pack in March:
+Here is a quick list of what to pack in March:

-- Anti-theft purse <– this one is my favorite and still use it EVERYDAY!
+- Anti-theft purse <– this one is my favorite and I still use it EVERYDAY!

 - Camisole / undershirt to wear as a base layer